-- The proposers are already well on the way to the required target with, we were told, 37% of relevant staff now having PhDs and 87% with a level 9 qualification, and with clear and plausible plans to increase these percentages. - In addition, there is plenty of scope to contribute from the allowed 10% towards the required 45% at level 10 via professional equivalence.
-We note that the partners are still considering what definition to use for professional equivalence, and are already clearly aware of the need to apply appropriate tests of professional standing and research productivity for this purpose.
-They will, however, need some dialogue with the HEA to agree a process for determining professional equivalence to the PhD, which needs to be done in a tailored way, reflecting the specific characteristics and requirements of each post/discipline area.
+• The proposers are already well on the way to the required target with, we were told, 29% of relevant staff now having PhDs (expected to rise to 35% by 2018) and 90% with a level 9 qualification, and with clear and plausible plans to increase these percentages.

-- The proposers are alert to the issues surrounding modernising workplace practices and employment contracts that are reflective of a modern university including, inter alia, such matters as the flexible delivery of programmes for diverse learner groups, the length and structure of the academic year, and the efficient utilisation of the institution's physical resources and other infrastructure. - They are already experienced in dealing with workload management issues around variable teaching and research loads. - They are also alert to the HR challenges involved in developing the competency profile appropriate to a TU, including the need for an appropriate balance between upgrading existing staff and recruiting 'already appropriate' new staff. - The proposers will also need to consider, consistent with the specific character of a TU, what should be the correspondingly distinctive features of professors they appoint.
+- It is also commendable that all staff currently doing PhDs are doing so at other institutions. - In addition, there is plenty of scope to contribute from the allowed 10% towards the required 45% at level 10 via professional equivalence, on which the partners have a proposed definition, and where they are already clearly aware of the need to apply appropriate tests of professional standing and research productivity.
+They will, however, need some dialogue with the HEA to agree a process for determining professional equivalence to the PhD, which needs to be done in a tailored way, reflecting the specific characteristics and requirements of each post/discipline area. - The proposers are alert to the issues around modernising workplace practices and employment contracts that are reflective of a modern university including, inter alia, such matters as the flexible delivery of programmes for diverse learner groups, the length and structure of the academic year, and the efficient utilisation of the institution's physical resources and other infrastructure. - They are already experienced in dealing with workload management issues around variable teaching and research loads. - They are also alert to the HR challenges involved in developing the competency profile appropriate to a TU, including the need for an appropriate balance between upgrading existing staff and proactively recruiting 'already appropriate' new staff. - The proposers will also need to consider, consistent with the specific character of a TU, what should be the correspondingly distinctive features of professors they appoint.